Frequently Asked Questions

 Q. Where can I find the action figures?/Why the hell wasn't there a Tula action figure

 There are almost always action figures for sale on eBay, either via auctions or eBay Stores.
 Search for "pirates of dark water" or "pirates of darkwater."
-Other websites offer them if you search for them, but eBay's by far the easiest way to acquire them.
+Other websites offer them if you search for them, and someone even found a whole set at a flea market once, but eBay's by far the easiest way to acquire them.

-There are only 8 action figures in existence, of major and minor characters--Joat was supposed to be a recurring character (the way Zoolie was) who kept pursuing Ren and company to try to get the Wraith back, but ultimately he only showed up very briefly in episode 1 before his major appearance in episode 20.
+There are only 8 action figures in existence, of major and minor characters--Joat was supposed to be a recurring character (the way Zoolie was) who kept pursuing Ren and company to try to get the Wraith back, but ultimately he only had a brief cameo in a couple of early episodes before his major appearance in episode 20.
 And yes, Tula is indeed conspicuously absent.
 The only 8 action figures that exist are Ren, Ioz, Niddler, Bloth, Konk, Zoolie, Mantus, and Joat--either major characters, or minor-but-(intended-to-be-)recurring characters.
-I heard a rumor that there was slated to be a second series of action figures, in which Tula would have been included, if the show had continued.
-In fact, there are images available online of prototypes of never-produced PoDW figures, which lends some truth to the news of a second line of toys.
+There was slated to be a second series of action figures, in which Tula would have been included, if the show had continued.
+There are images available online of prototypes of never-produced PoDW figures, so this is definitely more than just a rumor.

 Q. How do you have so much detailed information up?/Are you sure ___ is spelled like that?

 The content on this site is by no means completely mine.
-Over the years, people have mailed me to clarify things I have up that may be wrong or unclear, and to give me information I didn't have--a lot of the information I have up is what I was able to find from networking and digging a bit, and getting lucky with who I managed to talk to.
-I've also almost always had access to the episodes, especially in recent years, now that older animation is making a comeback via online downloads.
+Over the years, people have mailed me to clarify content on the site that may be wrong or unclear, and to give me information I didn't have--a lot of the information I have up is what I was able to find from networking and digging a bit, and getting lucky with who I managed to talk to.
+I've also almost always had access to the episodes, especially in recent years thanks to the availability of the show via BitTorrent and streaming media (and now the DVDs, too!).

 Q. Your site rocks, man!